About the Summer Masters Program

 Once you have submitted the above application to the CWU Graduate Studies Office, please submit the following supporting materials directly to Dr. Bret Smith

-- Evaluation of an undergraduate paper in the field of music education.
+- A writing sample (typically an undergraduate paper) in the field of music education.

 - The completion of at least one year of successful public school music instruction.
 This requirement may be waived by the music education committee upon petition by the applicant.